Clactonian: History and controversy

 The industry was first defined by Samuel Hazzledine Warren in 1926 based on finds at Clacton-on-Sea, England.
 In the early 20th century, the Clactonian and Acheulean industry were thought to be produced by two different lineages of humans, due to the perceived primitive nature of Clactonian stoneknapping.
 While some authors in the 1950s connected the Clactonian to the African Oldowan industry, this was later discarded once radiometric dating made it clear that Oldowan was far older than the Clactonian.
 1950s authors suggested that the Clactonian may have been ancestral to the Acheulean industry in Britain.
-While some modern authors have supported this assertion, this has been disputed by other authors, who suggest that end of the Clactionian in Britain and the return of the use of handaxes was the result of a migration of a new population of hominins from the continent replacing the Clactonian producing hominins.
+While some modern authors have supported this assertion, this has been disputed by other authors, who suggest that end of the Clactonian in Britain and the return of the use of handaxes was the result of a migration of a new population of hominins from the continent replacing the Clactonian producing hominins.
 It has been suggested by some authors that Clactonian may have originated from populations of hominins in the adjacent Rhineland area, who also did not use handaxes.
 Some authors have regarded the Clactonian as simply a regional variant of the Acheulean.

 Lifestyle

 The Clactonian dates to the early part of the Hoxnian Interglacial (which correlates with the mainland European Holstein interglacial and the global Marine Isotope Stage 11), when Britain had a temperate deciduous forest environment and climate similar to that of Britain during the contemporary Holocene period.
 One of the most important Clactonian sites was found near Ebbsfleet, Kent, where a large straight-tusked elephant (Palaeoloxodon antiquus) skeleton was found associated with Clactonian stone tools, which are suggested to have been used to butcher the elephant.
-Evidence has also been found for the Clactonian butchery of fallow deer (Dama clactoniana).
+Evidence has also been found for the butchery of the extinct fallow deer species Dama clactoniana using Clactonian tools.